appacademy/Module-6-Resources/week_19/Day-3/d3-docker-images.md

 ### Dockerfile demo
-Let's use a Dockerfile to create an image for a simple express server, and then push it to Docker hub.
+Let's use a Dockerfile to create an image for a simple react app, and then push it to Docker hub.

 First we'll need a Dockerfile, so create a file named "Dockerfile" inside our demo directory